-With its partners, the forest industry company UPM has developed a rigorously tested portfolio of bio-based lignin solutions, offering a cost-effective and tightly quality-controlled range of sustainable lignin products.
+The forest industry company UPM has together with partners developed a rigorously tested portfolio of bio-based lignin solutions.
+The offering contains is a cost-effective and tightly quality-controlled range of sustainable lignin products.
 More information on UPM’s website.
 UPM cooperates with Domtar.

 Latvijas Finieris is a leading developer, producer and supplier of birch plywood.
 With Stora Enso, it has developed the use of lignin instead of phenol for plywood resins.
 The resulting plywood products have a reduced carbon footprint, while maintaining their technical performance.
 This is a great example of the successful development of renewable bio-based solutions.